Why Botox® at the Dentist?

 Baltimore Dental Co.

-The use of botox® is on the rise.
-In fact, nearly 11 million people worldwide have used botox®.
+The use of Botox® is on the rise.
+In fact, nearly 11 million people worldwide have used Botox®.
 With these numbers, it makes it one of the most popular non-surgical cosmetic procedures.
-For cosmetic procedures, professionals can use botox® to remove fine lines and wrinkles across the face, including around the eyes, mouth, chin, and forehead.
+For cosmetic procedures, professionals can use Botox® to remove fine lines and wrinkles across the face, including around the eyes, mouth, chin, and forehead.

 Botox®

-Although botox® is a common cosmetic procedure, it also has medical uses as well.
-For example, people with migraines can find relief with the use of botox®.
-A medical professional will inject botox® around the nerves and pain fibers that are associated with headaches. botox® prevents the pain chemicals from releasing rather than paralyzing the muscles.
+Although Botox® is a common cosmetic procedure, it also has medical uses as well.
+For example, people with migraines can find relief with the use of Botox®.
+A medical professional will inject Botox® around the nerves and pain fibers that are associated with headaches.
+Botox® prevents the pain chemicals from releasing rather than paralyzing the muscles.
 As a result, it keeps the pain from ever starting.

-There are several other ways botox® can be beneficial.
-In fact, your local dentist can likely administer botox® for dental purposes.
+There are several other ways Botox® can be beneficial.
+In fact, your local dentist can likely administer Botox® for dental purposes.
 Not only can a dentist help with headaches, but they can relieve pain connected with TMJ (temporomandibular joint disorder) as well.
-While dentists can help with medical botox®, they are excellent choices for cosmetic botox®.
+While dentists can help with medical Botox®, they are excellent choices for cosmetic Botox®.

 Highly-Trained